pwizla/swimo/README.md

     ![screen shot 2017-03-15 at 18 43 49](https://cloud.githubusercontent.com/assets/4233866/23962851/be459d3a-09af-11e7-80d3-d0da9e553ef4.jpg)

 **Please Note: About budget categories**
 The number of budget categories and their name is not editable in the UI yet.
-These data are hardcoded in the `src/lib/settings.jsx` file.
+This data is hardcoded in the `src/lib/settings.jsx` file.
 Feel free to modify it to your own convenience there, by using the same JSON-based format.
-Be sure to modify both the `budget`and `categories` JSON objects accordingly.